 His son King Edwy, (as is in Haydn’s list of the Kings and Queens of England had the harshest words against St. Dunstan, in accordance with Edmund’s ordeal?) and that this King had not only banished him, but outlawed St. Dunstan, forcing him to flee to the Court of his kinsman Arnulf, Count of Flanders.
 There he entered a Benedictine Monastery at Ghent.
 That was the start of St. Dunstan’s new school as a Benedictine.
 Within two years King Edwy was dead, after much of England revolted against him, and declared Edgar King.

-A charter of (Celto-Saxon / Royals who married into Celtic family) King Inna of England described our See as,
+A charter of (Celto-Saxon / Royals who married into Celtic family) King Inna of England described our ancient See as,

 |Ecclesia Britannia prima, et fons et origo totius religonis.
 (The first church of Brittany, and the fountain and origin of all religion.)|

-It was in 725 AD that King Inna of England carried this charter to Pope St. Gregory II at Rome, who confirmed this independence not only to be valid, but to be for all successors for perpetuity.
+It was in 725 AD that King Inna of England carried his charter with Glastonbury to Pope St. Gregory II at Rome, who confirmed this independence not only to be valid, but to be for all successors for perpetuity.
 (He was not the first of course, as this was re-iterating what his predecessors had elaborated.)